nefeltellioglu/ethical_framework/README.md

 Consult the [FAQs](#faqs) if you want to modify this configuration.
 There might be helpful information in there.

-## `grid-search-opt` branch goals

-- TODO Double check that the percentages in the `BurdenParams` class can safely be renamed to proportions as this is what they appear to be.
-- TODO Use grid search as the optimisation strategy
-  + DONE Create a database of the model solutions to store the heavy compute so various optimisation question can be answered quickly be querying the database.
-See SQL example below.
-  + DONE Rename `ethical_sir_fancy.py` to `ethics/model.py` or
-    whatever allows us to import just the modelling code as `ethics.model`.
-Then there can be a `ethics.optimisation` for the optimisation.
-  + DONE Configure the database construction with a file.
-This will provide a nicer alternative to having hard-coded parameters in the code.
-This should live in `config/`.
-  + DONE Write an optimisation method that searches the database for the best initial condition.
-  + DONE Generate plots to check that the optimal vaccination strategy (i.e. the initial condition) is (practically) identifiable.
-  + DONE Implement a normalisation strategy so that all of the objectives are on a comparable scale.
-We could do this by looking at the vertices of the a/b simplex and then scaling each loss term to take values form 0 to 1.
-  + TODO Get the database construction working with the stochastic simulator.
-  + TODO Get the optimisation process working with the stochastic model.
-  + TODO Generate plots to check that we are using a suitable number of replicates to get the average value.

-The `create-grid-database.py` script iterates over a large combination of parameters and initial conditions and computes multiple simulations per pair.
-This information can be queried to work out what is the optimal initial condition (i.e. vaccination scheme) to minimise the loss with an arbitrary loss function.
-To create the database needed to do this run the `create-grid-database.py` script.

-### Database creation example
+## Database

+We use a database of simulations to avoid needing to recompute them for subsequent analysis.
 This script would create a database containing the model simulation results.
 We aren't using a database, but it might be helpful to have this here as a model for how the data is stored.

 ```sql
 CREATE TABLE model_parameters (